Teacher Quality and Retention Program (TQRP)

 Learn More

-• Fellows partake in additional support throughout the year in the form of informational webinars, lesson feedback, mentoring – and additional ongoing professional development for select New Teacher Fellows.
+• Fellows partake in additional support throughout the year in the form of webinars, lesson feedback, mentoring – and additional ongoing professional development for select new teacher fellows.

-• Throughout the program Fellows received support and assistance in securing employment and participate in professionalism sessions designed to help them prepare their portfolios, resumes, and hone their interview skills.
+• Throughout the program, fellows participate in professionalism sessions designed to help them prepare their portfolios, resumes and hone their interview skills.

-• Fellows receive a modest stipend and have all travel expenses covered by TMCF for program events.
+• Fellows receive a modest stipend and have meals, hotel and travel expenses covered by TMCF for program events.

 The goal of TQRP is to recruit, support and retain the next generation of leaders from HBCUs to teach students in underserved urban and rural communities.
 All education majors are welcome to apply.
 In addition, to meet the growing need for science and math teachers in secondary schools, STEM majors in their junior or senior year are strongly encouraged to apply.
 TQRP is a 5-year, year-round professional development opportunity.